 Summer Brings Aerospace to Michigan K-8 Students

-Inspiring “Aha” STEM Experiences
+Inspiring Curiosity in STEM

 “The challenge for many students in Pontiac and other communities throughout Michigan is they just don’t see themselves in STEM.
 By providing these fun, hands-on learning experiences, they start to realize they can be an engineer or a scientist or study math even if nobody in their family has ever done it.
 AWIM helps to create those “Aha” moments,” said Rosana Hull, Pontiac Engineering Center Campus Management and Community Relations Organizer at General Motors and 20+ year AWIM volunteer.
 Hull was instrumental in orchestrating the collaboration between SAE and the Pontiac United Education Coalition.

-Every summer parents and teachers often worry about the “summer slide” where students are believed to lose some of what they learned during the school year—especially crucial on the heals of any lost learning due to COVID-19.
-By providing students in Pontiac and Michigan’s upper peninsula with fun, hands-on aerospace-themed STEM challenges, they’ll have a better chance to stay engaged over the summer months through play and discovery while building towards STEM fluency.
+Every summer parents and teachers worry about the “summer slide” where students are believed to lose some of what they learned during the school year, underscoring the critical need for summer learning acceleration–especially in response to the Covid-19 pandemic.